javiermolinar/ServiceBusCourse/MessagingCourse/HelloWorld.md

 #### Receiving

 As for the consumer, it listening for messages from Service Bus.
-So unlike the publisher which publishes a single message, we'll keep the consumer running continuously to listen for messages and print them out.
+So unlike the sender which publishes a single message, we'll keep the consumer running continuously to listen for messages and print them out.

 The code (in `Receive.cs`) has almost the same using statements as Send: